The White House Now Has Zero Science Advisors

 Under Mr. Obama, the science division was staffed with nine employees who led the charge on policy issues such as STEM education, biotechnology and crisis response.
 It's possible that the White House will handle these issues through staff in other divisions within the OSTP.

-The New Formula (Score:4, Insightful)
+The New Formula (Score:5, Insightful)

 A government of the idiots, by the idiots and for the idiots.